isomerpages/enterprisesg-seeds/_about-us/FAQs.md

 **How long does it take and what modes of exit will SEEDS Capital seek after investing?**

 SEEDS Capital is looking at an investment horizon period of about five to seven years.
 However, this is dependent on the traction of the company and its growth.
-Exit options include (but are not limited to) trade sale, merger & acquisition, redemption or cash offers for SEEDS Capital’s shares, and initial public offering.
+Exit options include (but are not limited to) trade sale, merger &amp; acquisition, redemption or cash offers for SEEDS Capital’s shares, and initial public offering.